-Itaro was an artisan who could see the future by killing an animal.
+Itaro was an artisan who could see the future when he killed an animal.
 After stabbing a beetle, he saw that a wise man was to arrive.
-But that is not the vision who sparks the animosity with his neighbour Saburo, who was a potter.
+But that was not the vision that sparked the animosity with his neighbour Saburo, who was a potter.
 Once he told him that his wife, Fuyu, was going to be killed by an animal which would come down from the mountain nearby.

 Itaro and Saburo hated each other mainly because they had different views on life.
 At first, Saburo praised feelings and wanted people to appreciate love, while Itaro placed all importance on the usefulness of activities.
 The artisan considered love to be a weakness, bearing in mind the misery they lived in.

 This animosity is counterbalanced by Matsu, Itaro’s blind sister.
-She may not see, but she has a good grasp of other people’s characters.
+She might not see, but she had a good grasp of other people’s characters.
 She saw her brother as someone who didn’t accept weakness, not admitting he was weak as well, and who struggled with a desire to kill.
-She may be young, but has correct perceptions.
+She might be young, but she had accurate perceptions.
 Despite all his faults, Itaro loved her, but his actions were not always guided by that feeling, even if we are led to believe otherwise.

-Valter Hugo Mãe plays with the Portuguese language, transforming it sometimes too much.
+Valter Hugo Mãe played with the Portuguese language, transforming it sometimes too much.
 The game played with the language almost works when the chapters are really short, but while reading the longest chapter of the novel, I felt like throwing the book out of the window.
-The style ends up overpowering and shading the story, although in reality the plot isn’t too gripping either.
-After the characters are introduced and their personalities made clear, I was expecting the plot to be more developed and intriguing, but the actions of the characters only felt disjoint and fragmented.
+The style ends up overpowering and overshadowing the story, although in reality the plot isn’t too gripping either.
+After the characters are introduced and their personalities are made clear, I was expecting the plot to be more developed and intriguing, but the actions of the characters only felt disjointed and fragmented.